-On the other hand, the Republican governor of Florida, Ron DeSantis, who called the policy of the Biden administration, I quote, madness.
-In November, it signed a state law prohibiting employers from requiring COVID vaccines unless they offer extensive exemptions.
-So what are Florida hospitals supposed to do?
+On the other hand, Florida's Republican governor Ron DeSantis has called the policy of the Biden administration 'madness'.
+In November, he signed a state law prohibiting employers from requiring COVID vaccines unless they offer extensive exemptions.
+This has left Florida hospitals in a difficult position.
 The hospital chain Ascension announced a mandate over the summer, only to reverse policy in Florida following the November change in state law.

 HCA Healthcare's West Florida Division hospitals have always encouraged their colleagues to get vaccinated against COVID-19 and have made vaccines available.

-And Florida law also requires employers who make workers receive the COVID vaccine to provide the exemptions outlined by the Florida Department of Health rule.
+Additionally, Florida law requires employers who make workers receive the COVID vaccine to provide the exemptions outlined by the Florida Department of Health rule.